28 May 2020

 In-clinic treatments for combating acne can also be combined with medications for faster results.

 Q-switch laser is the mainstay laser for treating active acne vulgaris in Singapore.
-This laser reaches into the dermis to kill P acnes bacteria, reduce inflammation and decrease oiliness.
+This laser reaches into the dermis to kill Cutibacterium acnes bacteria, reduce inflammation and decrease oiliness.
 Q-switch laser also lightens post-inflammatory hyperpigmentation (PIH) and brightens the skin.

 My friend and beauty blogger, Pearlyn of Beautypeadia shared her experience with treating her hormonal acne and PIH with me in her blogpost, PIH, hormonal acne and pit scarring – my visit with Dr Rachel Ho.
 A picture speaks a thousand words so I’ll let her before and after photos and results in the blogpost do the talking.